gbmhunter/blog/content/programming/microcontrollers/stm32/_index.md

 All have 1 or more virtual comm ports (VCPs) and mass-storage device emulation for drag-and-drop flash programming.

-.A photo of the STLINK-V3SET programmer.
-Image from https://www.digikey.co.nz/product-detail/en/stmicroelectronics/STLINK-V3SET/497-18216-ND. image::stlink-v3set-st-microelectronics-programmer-photo.png[width=500px]
+{{% figure src="stlink-v3set-st-microelectronics-programmer-photo.png" width="500" caption="A photo of the STLINK-V3SET programmer.
+Image from https://www.digikey.co.nz/product-detail/en/stmicroelectronics/STLINK-V3SET/497-18216-ND." %}}

 ### NUCLEO Development Kits